wp-plugins/my-glossar/readme.txt

 == Changelog ==

-= 1.0 =
+= 0.9.1 =
-First Version of the Wordpress Plugin.
+First version of the glosslar plugin.

+= 0.9.2 =
+- Bugfix for the navigation shortcode
+- readme adjustments

 == Upgrade Notice ==
 coming soon